ls1intum/Artemis/docs/dev/setup.rst

    server application.
-Alternatively, you can run the MySQL Database Server inside a Docker container using e.g. ``docker-compose -f src/main/docker/mysql.yml up``
+Alternatively, you can run the MySQL Database Server inside a Docker container using e.g. ``docker-compose -f src/main/docker/mysql.yml up`` In case you are using a computer with an arm64 processor you might want to change the used image in the mysql.yml file.
+Using e.g. ``ubuntu/mysql:8.0-21.10_beta`` will let the MySQL database run natively on arm64 processors.
 3. `Node.js <https://nodejs.org/en/download>`__: We use Node LTS (>=14.17.0 < 15) to compile
    and run the client Angular application.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.